mehull-26/Fabry-Perot-Simulation/README.md

   - Arbitrary spherical lenses supported.

   - Full Snell’s Law calculation at each interface.
-  - Path lenght is also calculated.
+  - Path length is also calculated.

 - Configurable Parameters: